United Airlines Deals and Credit Card Offers

 Be prepared, though, to pay for these perks.
-The card comes with an annual fee of $450.
+The card comes with a $450 annual fee.

-You will, though, earn 30,000 bonus miles when you first open your account.
-And you'll earn 10,000 bonus miles every calendar year in which you spend at least $25,000 on your United MileagePlus® Card.
+You will, though, earn bonus miles after you spend a certain amount in the first 3 months your account is open.
+And you'll earn additional bonus miles every calendar year in which you spend at least $25,000.